Endava/cats/docs/fuzzers/linters/index.md

 - avoid using `xml` payload unless there is a really good reason (like documenting an old API for example)
 - json types and properties do not use the same naming (like having a `Pet` with a property named `pet`)

-CATS has currently 14 registered `Linter` Fuzzers or Linters:
+CATS has currently 17 registered `Linter` Fuzzers or Linters:
+- `EmptyPathsLinter` - verifies that the current path contains at least one operation
 - `HeadersCaseLinter` - verifies that HTTP headers follow naming conventions
 - `HttpStatusCodeInValidRangeFuzzer` -  verifies that all HTTP response codes are within the range of 100 to 599
 - `JsonObjectsCaseLinter` - verifies that JSON elements follow naming conventions